shaisachs/origin-of-sadness/origin-of-sadness.md

 "Well, I suppose that solved the problem, then."

-"Not really!
+"No, not at all!
 Stephie still wanted to climb trees.
 But try as she might, she couldn't remember the words.
 She asked her friends, and her teachers, and her parents, she even asked the dog.
 But no one could help her."

 "So then, what did she do?"